 Mathematics has traditionally served as an entry to actuarial careers, and this track preserves that tradition.
-But mathematics has in recent years played a growing role in the insurance industry and other areas of banking and finance.
+However, in recent years mathematics has played a growing role in the insurance industry and other areas of banking and finance.
 This option combines a strong background in math with courses in finance, statistics and economics.

 In this option, you can earn a Bachelor of Science (B.S.) degree.
 The Bachelor of Science degree places more emphasis on the natural and mathematical sciences.

 - General Education Requirements: The degree requires 8 hours of Natural Science (N), all 8 of these must be physics.